Chris2018998/stone/doc/Introduction/beecp_readme_eng.md

 *_Interrupt them if connection creation exist druing clean process;let waiters to exit waiting for ending request of connection getting_

 ---
-**Connection Eviction**

-During the use of connections, SQL exceptions may occur, some of which are normal exceptions, while others are more serious issues that need to be removed (evicted) from the pool; How to identify exceptions that need to be expelled, BeeCP provides three configuration methods

-* A. configuration of exception code：``` addSqlExceptionCode(int code)；//related to SQLException.vendorCode ```

-* B. configuration of exception state：``` addSqlExceptionState(String state)；/related to SQLException.SQLState```

-* C. configuration of predicate：``` setEvictPredicate(BeeConnectionPredicate p);setEvictPredicateClass(Clas c); setEvictPredicateClassName(String n);```

-<sup>**additional description**</sup></br>
-1：If predicate set, then ignore the other two configurations;evict connection from pool where check reuslt of sql exception is not null/empty</br>
-2：If predicate not configured,exception code check is priority to exception state check, if matched,then evict connections</br>
-3：Force eviction,call abort method of connection(connect.abort (null))</br>
-4：After eviction,if exist waiter for connection transfer,then create a new conenction and transfer it to waiter

----
 **Factory customization**